 About the maker.

-For as long as I can remember I have loved making things and have tried my hand at many fiber related crafts.
-Like many of you, I learned to sew from my Mom and knit from my Grandmother.
-One of my first jobs out of college was as production weaver, I also worked on a sheep farm one summer dyeing all of their wool with natural dyes.
-I started dyeing my own raw fiber to spin over 30 years ago and have been dyeing since then, first for my own use and now as a full time job.
-I have a degree in Plant & Soil science and one in Nursing and I bring much of what I learned about science and methodology to my dye studio.
+A love of making things goes almost as far back as my earliest memories, like many of you learning to sew and knit started beside my Mom and Grandmother.
+One of my first jobs out of college was as production weaver, best summer job ever was working on a sheep farm dyeing all of their wool with natural dyes.
+Dyeing my own raw fiber to spin started in the early 1980's and have been dyeing everything I can get my hands on since then, first for my own use and now as a full time job.
+I have a degree in Plant & Soil science and one in Nursing, much of what I learned about science and methodology informs my work in the dye studio.
 I love people, traveling, word play, gardening and making beautiful color.
 It gives me great pleasure to share my love of fiber and color with other makers of textile arts, it is an honor to be part of keeping our traditions alive.